By: Dawn Irwin

-The governor made is reopening announcement about four weeks before the June 1st date.
+The governor made his reopening announcement about four weeks before the June 1st date.
 Since then, guidance and other crucial information that the field needs to successfully and safely reopen has been trickling in.
-As I said, the health guidance was issued about five days after his initial announcement.
-Another crucial piece of information was finally released on Friday.
+As I said, the health guidance was issued about five days after his initial announcement and another crucial piece of information was finally released on Friday.
 The Restart Stipends.

 At the initial reopening press conference, it was announced that reopening June 1st was a choice providers and programs could make.
 However, it was also announced that the Stabilization Program would be ending May 31st.
 This made June 1st feel a lot less like a choice to many in the field.
-It was also announced at that press conference there would be grants available to programs to help with reopening costs. $6 million worth.
+It was also announced that there would be grants available to programs to help with reopening costs. $6 million worth.
 We also found out that those funds would be used for not only childcare programs, but summer camps as well.
-That makes that number feel substantially smaller.
+Although it sounds like a big number, its actually pretty small.
 If every child care provider and program received an equal amount of funds from that total, we would all get $5,000.
 Sounds like a lot.
 But, let's think about what those funds need to be used for - more payroll to cover extra staff and/or hours to complete the new cleaning requirements, installation of new walls/barriers/etc. to meet group size restrictions, and the purchase of PPE equipment and the extra cleaning supplies needed on top of the normal amount we go through.
-That $5,000 wouldn't get very far.
-And, that number is definitely be smaller because of the summer camps and after school programs that will also be eligible for those funds.
+That $5,000 won't get programs very far.
+And, that number is guaranteed to be smaller because of the summer camps and after school programs that will also be eligible for those funds.
 Providers have been given a week to apply for the stipend (they have until this Friday) if they want to be considered for any of the funds.
-And, magically, that <$5,000 should cover all of the challenges facing the field during this transitional period.
+And, magically, that <$5,000 is supposed to cover all of the extra financial burdens facing the field during this transitional period.
 This brings me to my biggest frustration with the reopening timeline - the accessibility and affordability of supplies.

 Remember how toilet paper was MIA for awhile at the beginning of this whole crazy situation?
 Remember how scary it felt not knowing how long your stash would last or if you would be able to find it when you did run out?
 Do you remember how surreal it was walking through stores and all the shelves were just empty?
 How unbelievable it felt that basic items no one usually thinks about were being sold on ebay for hundreds of dollars over their usual retail price?
 Folks were hoarding supplies, others couldn't find any at all...it was a desperate time.